Luisa Stefani: 2025: Wimbledon mixed doubles final, year-end Finals

-Stefani then went to play at the Indian Wells Open, where she formed a first time partnership with Leylah Fernandez.
-They stopped at the first round facing and losing to Gabriela Dabrowski, Stefani's former doubles partner, and Erin Routliffe in the decider.
+Stefani then went to play at the 2025 Indian Wells Open, where she formed a first time partnership with Leylah Fernandez.
+They stopped at the first round losing to Gabriela Dabrowski, Stefani's former doubles partner, and Erin Routliffe in the decider.

-In the next week, Stefani was called once again to join the Time Brasil BRB, Brazil's team for the Billie Jean King Cup.
+In the next week, Stefani was called once again to join the Time Brasil BRB, Brazil's team for the BJK Cup.
 This was the first time she was chosen to be in the team since the first semester of 2024, at the tie against Germany.

 Then, Stefani announced that she would resume her partnership with Babos, which would initially continue until the end of the clay court season.
 First they played at the Miami Open and reached the round of 16, losing to Zhang Shuai and Elise Mertens in straight sets.

-Then Stefani went to Ostrava for the Billie Jean King Cup, in which she played two matches, first with Beatriz Haddad Maia, in which they faced Czech players Tereza Valentová and Linda Nosková, winning in straight sets, and next alongside Laura Pigossi, facing the Spaniards Sara Sorribes Tormo and Cristina Bucsa, losing in straight sets.
+Then Stefani went to Ostrava for the BJK Cup, in which she played two matches, first with Haddad Maia, in which they faced Czech players Tereza Valentová and Linda Nosková, winning in straight sets, and next alongside Laura Pigossi, facing the Spaniards Sara Sorribes Tormo and Cristina Bucsa, losing in straight sets.

 Continuing her partnership with Babos, they played at the WTA 500 Stuttgart Open.
 They advanced to the semifinals but lost to Gabriela Dabrowski and Erin Routliffe, the top-seeded pair of the tournament, in three sets.
 Next, they played two WTA 1000 tournaments: first in Madrid, where they lost on the first round to Eri Hozumi and Ulrikke Eikeri, then they went to Rome and also lost in the first round, both in straight sets, this time playing against Veronika Kudermetova and Elise Mertens.

 After that, Stefani and Babos made their best performance on clay, winning their second title together at the WTA 500 event in Strasbourg.
-They overcame Hanyu Guo and Nicole Melichar-Martinez in the final in three sets.
-This was Stefani's fifth WTA 500 title, her 11th WTA title in general and the first on clay.
+They overcame Guo Hanyu and Nicole Melichar-Martinez in the final, in three sets.
+This was Stefani's fifth WTA 500 title, her 11th WTA Tour title in general and the first on clay.
 This was also the first time Stefani won a title with the same partner, since she returned from her injury at the 2021 US Open.

 At Wimbledon, she reached the quarterfinals of the ladies’ doubles, alongside Babos, and reached the final in mixed doubles, partnering Joe Salisbury, marking the first Brazilian to get that stage of the tournament since Maria Bueno 58 years prior and the second ever in history.
 They lost the championship match to Sem Verbeek and Kateřina Siniaková.
 Stefani and Salisbury had previously only played one tournament together, at the 2023 US Open.

 In September, Stefani participated in the first edition of the SP Open, a WTA 250 in her hometown of São Paulo.
 Once again playing alongside Babos, she was the champion, winning in three sets against compatriots Laura Pigossi and Ingrid Martins at the final, losing only one set through the campaign.